vikasg57/flipkart-clone/README.md

 ### For Educational And Learning Purpose*

 This is the clone of Flipkart (www.flipkart.com).
-We started this project as a six-member team during construct week organized at Masai School, Bengaluru, Karnataka.
+We started this project as a 3 members team during construct week organized at Masai School, Bengaluru, Karnataka.

 ## About Flipkart
 Flipkart is India's leading E-commerce marketplace with over 80 million products accross 80+ categories, headquartered at Bangalore, India.
 Flipkart's technology has enabled the customers to purchase the products with a single click at their home itself.